-Philosophy PHL-D500 The Use of Philosophy in Theology A study of the interaction between philosophies and theologies, both past and present.
-Particular attention is given to the philosophical principles and ideas necessary for understanding the various theological perspectives present in today's Church.
+Philosophy PHL-D500 The Use of Philosophy in Theology A study of the interaction between philosophy and theology, this course will introduce the student to some of the key insights and methodologies of the philosophical systems that have most influenced Catholic theology over the centuries, with special attention given to the metaphysics of St. Thomas Aquinas.
+Particular care is given to the philosophical principles and ideas necessary for understanding the various theological perspectives present in the patristic, medieval, and contemporary Church.
 3 hours.
-PHL-D501 Philosophical Foundations of Thomas Aquinas A survey of the major philosophical emphases and Aristotelian concepts in the theology of Aquinas, from principles of logic and epistemology to metaphysics and natural theology.
+PHL-D501 Philosophical Foundations of Thomas Aguinas A survey of the major philosophical emphases and Aristotelian concepts in the theology of Aquinas, from principles of logic and epistemology to metaphysics and natural theology.
 3 hours.
-PHL-D506 Thomas Aquinas: Life, Thought, Works An introduction to Thomas Aquinas - his life, thought, and works - and the patristic and medieval background that gives context to his writing.
-Students will have the opportunity to survey Thomas' works from biblical commentaries to commentaries on Aristotle, from the Summa Contra Gentiles and Summa Theologiae to poetry.
-The assessment of Thomas' achievements in their historical context will lay a foundation for later Thomistic study.
+PHL-D506 Thomas Aquinas: Life, Thought, Works An introduction to Thomas Aquinas - his life, thought, and works - and the patristic and medieval background that gives context to his writing and his theology.
+Students will have the opportunity to survey Thomas' works from biblical commentaries to his sermons and occasional works, from the Summa Contra Gentiles and Summa Theologiae to his poetry.
+The assessment of Thomas' achievements in their historical context will introduce students to his theology and lay a foundation for later indepth Thomistic study.
 (Cross listed with STH-D505) 3 hours.
-PHL-D510 God and Creation in the Thought of Thomas Aquinas: A Seminar A consideration of selected questions from the Prima Pars of Aquinas 'Summa Theologiae, the philosophical concepts and theological themes in Aquinas 'treatment of sacred doctrine, the existence of God, the Trinity, and creation.
-Aquinas 'work will be placed in dialogue with modern science, contemporary cosmologies, and process theologies.
-[Prerequisite: Thomas Aquinas Life, Thought, Works and Philosophical Foundations of Thomas Aquinas] (Cross listed with STH- D510) 3 hours.
-PHL-D515 Human Person and Society in the Thought of Thomas Aquinas: A Seminar A consideration of selected questions from the Secunda Pars of Aquinas 'Summa Theologiae, both the prima/secundae and the secunda/secundae, the philosophical concepts and theological themes in Aquinas 'treatment of law, virtue, and grace.
-Aquinas 'work will be placed in dialogue with contemporary personalist and existential philosophies.
-[Prerequisite: Thomas Aquinas Life, Thought, Works and Philosophical Foundations of Thomas Aquinas] (Cross listed with STH- D515) 3 hours.
-PHL-D520 Christ and Sacrament in the Thought of Thomas Aquinas: A Seminar A consideration of selected questions from the Tertia Pars of Aquinas 'Summa Theologiae, the philosophical concepts and theological themes in Aquinas 'treatment of the person and natures of Christ, the resurrection of Christ, and the nature of a sacrament.
-Aquinas 'work will be placed in dialogue with contemporary sacramental and systematic theologians, especially Edward Schillebeeckx.
-[Prerequisite: Thomas Aquinas: Life, Thought, Works and Philosophical Foundations of Thomas Aquinas] (Cross listed with STH-D520) 3 hours.
-PHL-D566 Thomas Aguinas Today A special study in philosophic theology, this course explores the crisis in philosophy and possible breakthroughs in the crisis using the interiority analysis of Bernard Lonergan.
-This approach will be contrasted with other forms of Aquinas Studies such as classical Thomism and Transcendental Thomism.
-Cognitional theory and epistemology will be addressed, with special attention to the implications of the study for theology.
-Seminar format.
-[Prerequisite: The Use of Philosophy in Theology, Thomas Aquinas: Life, Thought, Works and Philosophical Foundations of Thomas Aquinas] (Cross listed with STHD-566) 3 hours.
+PHL-D510 God and Creation in the Thought of Thomas Aquinas: A Seminar A consideration of selected questions from the Prima Pars of Aquinas's Summa Theologiae, the philosophical concepts and theological themes in Aquinas's treatment of sacred doctrine, the existence of God, the Trinity, creation, and the nature of human beings.
+The course will also consider the contemporary relevance of Aquinas's ideas, especially as they pertain to the study of theology and philosophy in the Dominican Order, the Catholic Church, and contemporary society.
+[Prerequisite: Thomas Aquinas Life, Thought, Works] (Cross listed with STH- D510) 3 hours.
+PHL-D515 Human Person and Society in the Thought of Thomas Aquinas: A Seminar A consideration of selected questions from the Secunda Pars of Aquinas's Summa Theologiae, both the Prima Secundae and the Secunda Secundae, the philosophical concepts and theological themes in Aquinas's treatment of human acts, habits, law, sin, and grace.
+The course will also consider the contemporary relevance of Aquinas's ideas, especially as they pertain to the study of theology and philosophy in the Dominican Order, the Catholic Church, and contemporary society.
+[Prerequisite: Thomas Aquinas Life, Thought, Works] (Cross listed with STH-D515) 3 hours.
+PHL-D520 Christ and Sacrament in the Thought of Thomas Aquinas: A Seminar A consideration of selected questions from the Tertia Pars of Aquinas's Summa Theologiae, the philosophical concepts and theological themes in Aquinas's treatment of the person and natures of Christ, the life, death, and resurrection of Christ, and the nature of a sacrament.
+The course will also consider the contemporary relevance of Aquinas's ideas, especially as they pertain to the study of theology and philosophy in the Dominican Order, the Catholic Church, and contemporary society.
+[Prerequisite: Thomas Aquinas: Life, Thought, Works] (Cross listed with STH-D520) 3 hours.
 PHL-D575 to PHL-D576 Special Studies in Philosophy Elective courses offered on special topics.
 Announced in the course schedule.
 2-3 hours.
 PHL-D599 Directed Readings in Philosophy [Degree students only.]
 Variable credit.